Listening to Music and Watching Music Videos

 - Graphic violence

-- Sex which focuses on control, sadism, masochism, incest, children devaluing women, and violence toward women
+- Sex which may focus on control, devaluation of women, or violence toward women

-Parents can help their teenagers by paying attention to their teenager's purchasing, downloading, listening and viewing patterns, and by helping them identify music that may be destructive.
-An open discussion without criticism may be helpful.
+Sharing music between generations in a family can be a pleasurable experience.
+Parents can help teenagers by paying attention to their purchasing, downloading, listening, and viewing patterns, and by helping them identify music that may be destructive.
+An open discussion without criticism is often most helpful.

 Music is not usually a danger for a teenager whose life is balanced and healthy.
-But if a teenager is persistently preoccupied with music that has seriously destructive themes, and there are changes in behavior such as isolation, depression, alcohol or other drug abuse, evaluation by a qualified mental health professional should be considered.
+If a teenager is constantly listening to music that has destructive themes or there are changes in behavior such as isolation, depression, alcohol, or other drug abuse, an evaluation by a qualified mental health professional should be considered.